humanmade/altis-faq/Common Errors and Issues/uploading-files-fails.md

 Can this list be changed?

-WordPress allows you to add file types to the above list, to do this, go to the Network Admin of your site, then go to 'Settings'.
-Find the field for "Upload file types" and add the file types you wish to upload to the list.
+WordPress allows you to add file types to the above list.
+To do this, go to the Network Admin of your site, then go to 'Settings'.
+Find the field for "Upload file types".
+Add the file types you wish to upload to the list.
 Once you save the settings, you'll be able to freely upload files with the newly added file extension.